dlccyes/CollegeNotes/NTUnotes/Econometrics.md

   - the probability that a test incorrectly rejects the null hypothesis when the null hypothesis is true)
 - power of a test
   - the probability that a test correctly rejects the null hypothesis when the alternative is true
+- degree of freedom
+  - variance degree of freedom is n-1 as the sample mean is decided → only n-1 sample values is free